michael-s-downs/thethingineed/services/documentation/techhubpreprocess.md

 3. If the OCR extraction goes right the pages will be merged and uploaded to the storage (both merged and individually).
 4. This component, will always end in the 'preprocess-end' component even if there is an error during the flow.

-Recent performance improvements include implementation of asynchronous methods for file download and upload operations, significantly improving processing speed, especially for batches with multiple pages.
+Recent performance improvements include implementation of asynchronous methods for images download and upload operations, significantly improving processing speed, especially for batches with multiple pages.

 #### Environment variables